Mikhail Rakitin

-Mikhail Osipovich Rakitin is a secondary character in the novel The Brothers Karamazov by the 19th-century Russian writer Fyodor Dostoevsky.
+Mikhail Osipovich Rakitin (Михаи́л О́сипович Раки́тин) is a secondary character in the novel The Brothers Karamazov by the 19th-century Russian writer Fyodor Dostoevsky.
 A young man at the time of the novel's events, Rakitin is a seminarian receiving a spiritual education due to his status as a priest's son, but he has no intention of becoming a priest.
 He pretends to be a friend of Alyosha Karamazov for his own benefit.
 After an unsuccessful attempt to bring about the "disgrace of the righteous," he declares he no longer wishes to associate with Alyosha.
 Feeling contempt from other characters in the novel, he plans to leave the monastery and go to St. Petersburg to become a writer.
 The character of Mikhail Rakitin emerged from Dostoevsky's observations of anonymous abusive letters, his particular views on the church's public service, and his polemics with several prominent publicists and journalists who served as prototypes for the character.

 Critics describe Rakitin as a malicious, talentless, insignificant, and petty character who has lost his feelings and is trapped in false reasoning.
 While outwardly maintaining piety, he is already an atheist, does not believe in God, and mocks everything, spreading disbelief around him.
 No matter how happy the future depicted by Rakitin may seem, it appears false.
 Critics note Rakitin's Karamazov-like sensuality, elements of nihilism, traits of a 1860s radical, a future socialist and critic, and a supporter of European enlightenment.
 His unprincipled careerism is particularly highlighted.
 The appearance of a person who thinks only about how to best establish himself in this world —calculating, meticulous, and realistically minded— is characteristic of a time when the Karamazovs, preoccupied with women and eternal questions, become irrelevant.
 For Rakitin, there is no difference between continuing a religious career or abruptly switching to criticizing it, as it does not matter whom he serves.
 Dostoevsky emphasizes that Rakitin is not an exceptional phenomenon but rather a new type of hero, embodying modern Russia.
 Despite the unpleasantness of this image, such people are gradually filling the country, shaping Russia's path.

 Throughout the novel, the Karamazov brothers are contrasted with Rakitin.
 Alyosha considers him a friend and is tempted by impure thoughts about his father's murder and the sanctity of Elder Zosima.
 Rakitin also shifts Alyosha's focus from spiritual concerns to external carnal desires, violating church rules and suggesting Alyosha do the same.
 However, Alyosha manages to resist this influence.
 Dmitry Karamazov deeply despises Rakitin, noting his inferiority and inadequacy.
 As a socialist, Rakitin claims one can love humanity without God, a view the devout Dmitry completely rejects.
 The base materialist Rakitin serves as a double for the lofty dreamer Ivan Karamazov, as both are driven by selfish consciousness, which overshadows Ivan's reflections on eternal questions and Rakitin's petty pragmatism.
 At the core of their selfish consciousness lie pride and vanity, preventing them from understanding the loftiness of Alyosha, Dmitry, or Grushenka's principles and selfless motives.